Ikhadija-5/SNN_Classification/README.md

 Notes:

---network can be dense or conv for DenseSNN or SpikingConvNet, respectively.
+- network can be dense or conv for DenseSNN or SpikingConvNet, respectively.

---trained_folder is the folder where trained weights will be saved.
+- trained_folder is the folder where trained weights will be saved.

---batch_size sets the training batch size.
+- batch_size sets the training batch size.

---max_timeStamps and --sample_length control the temporal resolution.
+- max_timeStamps and --sample_length control the temporal resolution.
 You can use the same values for both models to experiment consistently across temporal resolutions.

 Contributing

 Contributions are welcome!
 Please follow these steps:

--Fork the repository
+- Fork the repository

--Create a new branch: git checkout -b feature-name
+- Create a new branch: git checkout -b feature-name

--Make your changes
+- Make your changes

--Commit your changes: git commit -m "Add feature"
+- Commit your changes: git commit -m "Add feature"

--Push to the branch: git push origin feature-name
+- Push to the branch: git push origin feature-name

--Open a pull request
+- Open a pull request